GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <h4 style="text-align:center"> Classful addressing is a special case of classless addressing.</h4>

-If n=20, it means that 20 lefthost bits are idenfical in each addresses with 12 bits not the same.
+If n=20, it means that 20 leftmost bits are identical in each addresses with 12 bits not the same.
 The prefix is another name for the common part of the address range(similar to Net Id) The suffix is the varying part.(similar to Host id) The suffix length is 32-n.
 We can "AND" the mask and the address to find the first address.

-不是总要把整个IP变成bytes，很多时候只要变一部分就能得出结果。
+There are two methods that find the last address in the block:

-There are two methods that find the last address in the block in the first method we add the number of addresses in the block minvs to the first .....
+- In the first method we add the number of addresses in the block to the first address.
-In the 2nd method we add the first address to the complement of the mask
+- In the 2nd method we add the first address to the complement of the mask.

 <p style="color:red">Lecture 14</p>